 Four beach side villas each have a large pool, a master suite and one or two guest bedrooms.
 Krua Phranang, one of four restaurants, serves traditional Thai dishes.
 A luxurious spa provides a complete range of treatments.

-Many villas feature dramatic hillside and cliffside locations, with harmonious blend of luxury and nature, with enchanting views of the ocean.
+Many villas feature dramatic hillside and cliffside locations, with harmonious blend of luxury and nature, with enchanting views of and direct access to the ocean.
 Secluded villas are havens of peace and privacy, offering peak tranquility.

 Pool, outdoors showers, hot tubs and broad terraces offer sublime outdoor time.